EnviroDIY/ModularSensors/README.md

 #### <a name="OBS3"></a>[Campbell Scientific OBS-3+](https://www.campbellsci.com/obs-3plus)

-The power pin, analog data pin, and calibration values for Ax^2 + Bx + C are required as inputs and the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
+The power pin, analog data pin, and calibration values _in Volts_ for Ax^2 + Bx + C are required as inputs and the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
 You must have the [Adafruit ADS1015 library](https://github.com/Adafruit/Adafruit_ADS1X15/) installed to use this sensor.

 Note that to access both the high and low range returns, two instances must be created, one at the low range return pin and one at the high pin.
 - CampbellOBS3_Turbidity(int powerPin, int dataPin, float A, float B, float C)